gegelati/gegelati-tutorial/docs/_pages/index.md

 |+isTerminal(): bool                 |
 -->

-The following step will guide you through the creation of a `PendulumWrapper` class, inheriting from the `Learn::LearningEnvironment` class and interfacing the `Pendulum` class with <span style="font-variant: small-caps;">Gegelati</span>.
+The following steps will guide you through the creation of a `PendulumWrapper` class, inheriting from the `Learn::LearningEnvironment` class and interfacing the `Pendulum` class with <span style="font-variant: small-caps;">Gegelati</span>.

 ### `PendulumWrapper` skeleton.
 The `pendulum_wrapper.h` and `pendulum_wrapper.cpp` files already contain the skeleton of the `PendulumWrapper` class, which you'll complete throughout the next steps.